Dimitri1205/JMBG_Decoder/README.md

 Text file ListaJMBG.txt contains a list of JMBG numbers.

-The application reads the file and checks each number if it is valid or not and analyze it accordingly.
+The application reads the file and checks each number if it is valid or not, analyze it accordingly and print out the result on the console.
+If the number is valid, it is written in the newly created txt file IspravniJMBG.txt.

 Information about the coding of the JMBG number can be found on the following link